Safe Use of Medicines

 It is important to keep track of what you are taking and when and whether you have taken them.
 There are lots of ways to keep track, including:

-- apps like Medicinewise, or an app recommended by your pharmacy,
+- using an app recommended by your pharmacy,

 - getting your pharmacist to put your medicines in a Webster-pak,